ProfessionalsBrian S. Grieve

 A partner in the Tax Department, Brian Grieve advises clients on a variety of tax matters, including in connection with public and private company mergers and acquisitions, strategic investments and joint ventures, bankruptcies and other debt restructurings.
 Brian also has broad experience advising alternative asset managers on tax matters related to the formation and operation of both U.S. and non-U.S. investment funds, including private equity funds, credit funds, real estate funds, and infrastructure funds, and the structuring of all types of investments by those funds.
 Additionally, Brian has extensive knowledge of tax matters related to financing and capital markets transactions, including structured finance transactions and securitizations as well a range of tax matters with respect to derivative transactions.

-Brian focuses his practice primarily on the representation of alternative asset managers, such as Apollo Global Management, LLC and several of its portfolio companies, including Lumileds, Mood Media, Endemol Shine, Norwegian Cruise Line, Phoenix Services, Hexion, Jupiter Resources and Express Energy.
+Brian focuses his practice primarily on the representation of alternative asset managers, such as Apollo Global Management, Inc. and several of its portfolio companies, including Shutterfly, Lumileds, Mood Media, Endemol Shine, Norwegian Cruise Line, Phoenix Services, Hexion, Jupiter Resources and Express Energy.

 Brian also represents funds managed by affiliates of The Blackstone Group and Oaktree Capital Management and has recently advised on significant transactions for Virtu Financial along with handling capital markets transactions for Deutsche Bank, Nomura and Barclays Capital.